chrislarabee/sf-api-ptype/README.md

 ### Querying

-You can query any of the tables in the Codex by calling the  `select` method on the table attribute.
+You can query any of the tables in the Codex by calling the  `select` method on the Table attribute.
+Note that the Codex does not store any records contained in Salesforce tables, nor does its Table attributes, running queries goes through the API to get data, the Codex and Tables just serve as intermediaries.

 For example, you can query the Account table in a Salesforce instance by connecting a Codex and then running: